aoreg/APS1070-Data-Analytics-and-Machine-Learning-/Project1/README.md

 ## 📘 Overview

 This notebook explores foundational data analysis and machine learning techniques using Python.
-It was developed as part of Project 1 for the APS1070 course at the Munk School of Global Affairs and Public Policy.
+It was developed as part of Project 1 for the APS1070 course.

 The objective of this project is to practice:
 - Vectorized coding